 So how do you know that the upgrades you will be making will be worthwhile to residents?

 Looking at the data is a good start.

-Here are some stats on what tenants are willing to pay more for.
+Here are some stats on what residents are willing to pay more for.

 It’s easy to see why.
-This is because smart amenities like keyless entry bring added efficiency and convenience to multifamily communities and their tenants.
+This is because smart amenities like keyless entry and smart package management bring added efficiency and convenience to multifamily communities and their tenants.